Lumbini: Other developments

 Nepal's central bank has introduced a 100-rupee Nepali note featuring Lumbini, the birthplace of Buddha.
 The Nepal Rastra Bank said the new note would be accessible only during the Dashain, Nepal's major festival in the time of September/October.
 It displays the portrait of Mayadevi, Gautam Buddha's mother in silver metallic on the front.
 The note also has a black dot which would help the blind recognise the note.
-The name of the central bank in Latin script would be printed on the note along with the date of printing in both the Christian Era and the Bikram Era.
+The name of the central bank in Roman script would be printed on the note along with the date of printing in both the Gregorian Era and the Bikram Era.
 The new note is being issued following a cabinet decision 27 August.

 Nipponzan Myohoji decided to build a Peace Pagoda in the park in 2001, which is visited by many different cultures and religions every day.
 Because some Hindus regard the Buddha as an incarnation of Vishnu, thousands of Hindus have begun to come here on pilgrimage during the full moon of the Nepali month of Baisakh (April–May) to worship Queen Mayadevi as Rupa Devi, the mother goddess of Lumbini.
 Lumbini was granted World Heritage status by UNESCO in 1997.

-A non-governmental organisation named Samriddhi Foundation started working in 2013 in the fields of education and health, particularly in government schools in the area where underprivileged children study.
-A non-governmental organisation called "Asia Pacific Exchange and Co-operation Foundation" (APECF) backed by chairman of the Unified Communist Party of Nepal (Maoist) and then Prime Minister Prachanda, the Chinese government and a UN group called "United Nations Industrial Development Organization" (UNIDO) signed a deal to develop Lumbini into a "special development zone" with funds worth $3 billion.
-The venture was a China-UN joint project.
-A broader 'Lumbini Development National Director Committee' under the leadership of Pushpa Kamal Dahal was formed on 17 October 2011.
-The six-member committee included Communist Party of Nepal (Unified Marxist-Leninist) leader Mangal Siddhi Manandhar, Nepali Congress leader Minendra Rijal, Forest Minister Mohammad Wakil Musalman, among other leaders.
-The committee was given the authority to "draft a master plan to develop Lumbini as a peaceful and tourism area and table the proposal" and the responsibility to gather international support for the same.
+In 2011, Lumbini Development National Director Committee wad formed under the leadership of Prime Minister Prachanda.The committee was given the authority to "draft a master plan to develop Lumbini as a peaceful and tourism area and table the proposal" and the responsibility to gather international support for the same.